 The Honors Community Service component will include a planned, supervised project in which you will research and propose a solution to a specific problem in the community.
 You will investigate academic research questions related to your project, and involve various levels of the community in your proposed solution to the problem.
 Examples of specific projects would include establishing a remedial reading program, developing an intramural sports program, etc. Your community service project can be completed in a community outside the U.S. Virgin Islands.

 Students will negotiate a contract.
-The Honors Council will provide students with a few exemplar contracts as examples.
+Students will be provided with a exemplary contracts as examples.
 To fulfill the requirements of the Community Service Component, students will examine a social problem in the local community.
 Students might not all work on the same problem, but they may.
 Students who want to communicate with an existing community organization involved in the selected problem will have UVI available to initiate such communication.
 Student involvement in the Community Service Component will be as follows:

 - Sophomore - Students will attend an Honors course in Research Methods, with a focus on researching problems in the community.
 Students will be assessed through their research reports.